DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests/specifying-which-requests-are-handled-by-the-hook.md

 ## Filtering by Request Parameters

-You can filter requests by a combination of the URL and the request method.
+You can filter requests by combining the URL and the request method.

-In this instance, you need to use an object that contains the following fields.
+In this instance, you need to use an object that contains the following fields:

 Property | Type | Description
 -------- | ---- | ------------